tontinton/dbeel/README.md

 If you ever wanted to read database code without getting overwhelmed by massive amounts of code, dbeel is for you.

 ## Traits
+* LSM Tree
-* LSM Tree (Memtable is a red black tree)
+  * Memtable is a red black tree
+* Thread per core
 * io_uring
 * Direct I/O
-* Custom page cache using WTiny-LFU eviction algorithm
+  * Page cache implemented using WTiny-LFU eviction algorithm
-* Thread per core
 * Distributed events using gossip dissemination
-* Leaderless replication with tunable consistency:
+* Leaderless replication with tunable consistency
   * `--replication-factor` - Number of nodes that will store a copy of data
   * Write `consistency` (parameter in `set` command) - Number of nodes that will acknowledge a write for it to succeed